 Video Surveillance Systems (VSS) and complying with General Data Protection Regulation (GDPR)

 The General Data Protection Regulation (GDPR) came into force 25th May 2018 and with a new Data Protection Act 2018.
-The ICO Guide to Data Protection 2017 will no doubt be rewritten to reflect the GDPR when more detail is available before enacting to law to replace the Data Protection Act 1998.
-The new regulations will bring some change to the way organisations will need to process and control personal data which includes images captured in by Video Surveillance Systems (VSS) which will include Body Worn Cameras (BWC), Automatic Number Plate Recognition Systems (ANPR) and Unmanned Aerial Vehicles (UAV) or Drones.
+The ICO Guide to Data Protection 2017 has been rewritten to reflect the GDPR now more detail is available to replace the Data Protection Act 1998.
+The new regulations bring some change to the way organisations will need to process and control personal data which includes images captured in by Video Surveillance Systems (VSS) which will include Body Worn Cameras (BWC), Automatic Number Plate Recognition Systems (ANPR) and Unmanned Aerial Vehicles (UAV) or Drones.

 It is important for businesses of all sizes to understand the regulatory requirements, and know what actions are needed to be prepared.
 The penalties facing businesses for a serious data breach are fines of up to €20 million or 4% of global annual turnover.